Ardnamurchan

 Ardnamurchan (/ˌɑrdnəˈmɜrxən/, Àird nam Murchan /gd/) is a 50 mi2 peninsula in the ward management area of Lochaber, Highland, Scotland, noted for its remoteness and rural nature.
 Its remoteness is accentuated by the main access route being a single track road for much of its length.
 The most westerly point of mainland Great Britain, Corrachadh Mòr, is in Ardnamurchan.

+The area was historically ruled by the Clan MacDonald of Ardnamurchan from the 1300s until 1618.

 From 1930 to 1975 Ardnamurchan also gave its name to a landward district of Argyll, which covered a much wider area, including the districts of Morvern, Sunart and Ardgour.

 Geography

-Strictly speaking, Ardnamurchan covers only the peninsula beyond the villages of Salen (in the south) and Acharacle (in the north), but nowadays the term is also used more generally to include the neighbouring districts of Sunart, Ardgour, Morvern, and even Moidart (which was part of the former county of Inverness-shire, not Argyll).
+Strictly speaking, Ardnamurchan covers only the peninsula beyond the villages of Salen (in the south) and Acharacle (in the north), but nowadays the term is also used more generally to include the neighbouring districts of Sunart, Ardgour, Morvern, and even Moidart (which is part of the county of Inverness-shire, not Argyll).